 A court of appeal and an ordered retrial found him not guilty in 2008 by a unanimous verdict.
 Could he have done it however.
 His defence always maintained he didn’t have a motive, desire, a weapon or the physical and mental prowess to execute such a plan.
 Some years ago, a work colleague of mine, himself an ex-convict turned writer totally convinced me that Barry George could not have been at the HAFAD in Greswell Street at the given time if he had been the perpetrator.
 I read some narratives supporting this and I firmly believed it.
 When I physically researched it myself, I found these well courted “hard facts” to be completely false, the routes and timings were entirely possible.

-This murder remains a cruel mystery, a much loved and admired TV personality brutally slain in front of her property for a reason only known to her killer.
-Perhaps we convicted the right man, perhaps we didn’t.
+Unofficially this murder remains a mystery, a much loved and admired TV personality brutally slain in front of her property for a reason only known to her killer.
 No one else has ever come into the frame, no hard intelligence, no reliable informers, no twisted political statement, no bloodthirsty underworld warning, no sick perverted claim.
 Nobody has ever been able to claim the substantial reward; nothing.
+The press courted with the professional hitman.
+So many could not accept her death being perpetrated so randomly by a local loner.
+Perhaps Barry George was what we perceived and saw, indeed what he created; the dark “hitman” perpetrator and the clever suspect turning himself into a hapless victim of injustice.
+But he can’t be both.
+We are all entitled to our opinions but we can’t invent our own facts.
+Barry George continues to be a tormented individual.

 Nick Ross, who was Jill Dando’s BBC colleague on “Crimewatch” came under much criticism for the open letter he sent to the appeal judges in 2008, but I would urge you to read it.
-To his credit he admits to being surprised that Barry George was convicted in the first place.
+He is convinced that the killer was a very violent lone fantasist.
+He admits to being surprised that Barry George was convicted in the first place.
+He bases that on the manner the evidence was presented.

 I would also advise you to read Michelle Diskin Bates book, Stand Against Injustice.
 Michelle is Barry George’s sister.
-It is a well written and moving story.
+It is an interesting and moving story.
 Michelle Diskin Bates has gone on to become a standard bearer for miscarriages of justice.
-Society need people like her to stand up to gross errors in judgement.
 We don’t need her to misdirect justice, however.
-More recently she has taken on the “plight” of the mass murderer Jeremy Bamber and she is now a respected patron and part of his campaign team.
+Her credibility has recently taken a U turn; she has taken on the “plight” of the mass murderer Jeremy Bamber.
+She is now a respected “patron” and part of his naïve campaign team.
 Jeremy Bamber was convicted in 1986 for shooting to death his mother, father, sister and his two 6 year old nephews.
 Initially an inquest concluded it was his sister, Sheila Caffell who carried out the murders; Bamber had successfully made it look like a murder suicide.
-He fooled enough people initially but eventually he was caught out.
-Hugely frustrated he has always insisted on his innocence, maintaining that it was indeed his sister who killed the family.
+He fooled enough people initially but was eventually caught out.
+Hugely frustrated he has always insisted on his innocence.

-Bamber is unique and very believable.
-He has a very well organised and impressive campaign team who work tirelessly on his behalf.
-I am in no doubt that they are decent honest people.
-If you didn’t closely study the circumstances you would feel sorry for this suave, articulate and very convincing psychopath.
+If you don’t closely study the circumstances you would feel sorry for this suave, articulate and very convincing psychopath.
 Michelle has been drawn in, perhaps a little intoxicated with her well founded reputation.
 She has accepted the part without reading the script.
 That is surely dangerous ground.
-She has completed a U turn on credibility.
 Please see my blog – Murders at Whitehouse Farm.

 “Don’t believe everything you think”.